TrueWill/take-home-extra-work/README.md

 2) Allows a user to view a single source
    - With more details about the source
    - All the messages for that source
-   - An element that displays the aggreate status of messages for a particular source (error, enqueued, finished, processing).
+   - An element that displays the aggregate status of messages for a particular source (error, enqueued, finished, processing).

 The expected time commitment for this activity is around 5-10 hours.
 If you find yourself getting far beyond this number, stop, commit what you have, and we can pick it up from there.
 If you have any questions or suggested improvements, reach out!